remorses/genql/cli/README.md

     <br/>
 </div>

+> [!IMPORTANT]
+> Genql is building a cloud platform to automate SDK generation in multiple languages, docs website with examples, changelog website and more.
+> Fill [this form](https://tally.so/r/mK1GWM) if you are interested!

 Read the [quick start guide](https://genql.dev/docs) to generate your client and start writing queries.

 You can stay up to date with the latest changes subscribing to the [Genql changelog](https://changelog.genql.dev).